Sea lamprey captured in weir

 There are about 120 non-native plant species at Pictured Rocks.
 Most are benign but about a dozen are highly invasive and currently the target of intense control efforts by park staff.
 Of these, the worst culprits include garlic mustard and spotted knapweed.
 Garlic mustard, brought from Europe as an edible herb, is an aggressive invader of forest wildflower communities where it displaces native plants and reduces species diversity.
 The impact of this invasive species is most noticeable in the Miners Castle area.

 Spotted knapweed quickly overtakes dry and open habitats, invading the lakeshore's beach and dune systems and particularly threatening rare native plants in the pristine Grand Sable Dunes area.
-Park staff have been actively treating spotted knapweed patches since 2002.
+The park has been actively treating spotted knapweed patches since 2002.

 Other invasive plants impacting lakeshore resources include forget-me-not, goutweed, Japanese knotweed, white sweet clover, and cypress spurge.
 Invasive plants harmful to human health include wild parsnip, which can cause severe chemical burns if the sap gets on human skin in the presence of sunlight.
 (Giant hogweed, a highly toxic relative of wild parsnip, has not been found in the park.)

 Battling invasive plants is one of the most important missions of the park's Science and Resource Stewardship Division.
 Control efforts include mechanical means (hand pulling) and targeted chemical treatment where appropriate.
-Since seeds from invasive plants can remain viable in the soil for decades, vigilant and vigorous control will be needed for many years.
+Since seeds from invasive plants can remain viable in the soil for decades, constant effective control will be needed for many years.